-Baker, the Heisman and Maxwell Club selection as player of the year, turned seeming adversity into advantage for the Beavers from the Pacific Northwest in the first period after a 52-yard punt by Villanova's Bill Sherlock was downed by halfback Larry Glueck on the Oregon State one.
+Baker, the Heisman and Maxwell Club selection as player of the year, turned seeming adversity into advantage for the Beavers from the Pacific Northwest in the first period after a 52-yard punt by Villanova's Bill Sherlock was downed by half-back Larry Glueck on the Oregon State one.

-Baker, the second best total offensive gainer in college football history, surprised the ganged up Villanova defense by rolling left, brushing off a tackler in the end zone and racing up the sideline for a touchdown.
+Baker, the second best total offensive gainer in college foot-ball history, surprised the ganged up Villanova defense by rolling left, brushing off a tackler in the end zone and racing up the sideline for a touchdown.

-This was the only score of the nationally-televised fourth annual AutoZone Liberty Bowl game played in sub-freezing 22-degree weather before a crowd of 17,048 in 100,000 seat Philadelphia Stadium.
+This was the only score of the nationally-televised fourth an-nual AutoZone Liberty Bowl game played in sub-freezing 22-degree weather before a crowd of 17,048 in 100,000 seat Philadelphia Stadium.

-Villanova, a 14 $^{1}$ /2 point underdog, fumbled away its scoring opportunities and was the victim of a holding penalty in the second period when its husky fullback Billy Joe raced 12 yards into the end zone with what would have been the tying TD.
+Villanova, a 14 ^{1/2} point underdog, fumbled away its scoring opportunities and was the victim of a holding penalty in the second period when its husky fullback Billy Joe raced 12 yards into the end zone with what would have been the tying TD.
 This drive from its own 12 finally expired on an end zone pass interception.

-Villanova, invited as the host team on its 7-2 record, made a bid to pull the game out in the final four minutes on a drive carrying from its 30 to the Oregon State nine, where quarterback Ted Aceto fumbled and end Paul Seale recovered for the Beavers.
+Villanova, invited as the host team on its 7-2 record, made a bid to pull the game out in the final four minutes on a drive carrying from its 30 to the Oregon State nine, where quarter-back Ted Aceto fumbled and end Paul Seale recovered for the Pagyore.
+The upmore than you out the alack Beavers.
 The winners then ran out the clock.